-A demon, on a psychological level, is a God we have fallen out of communication with.
-And so when Owl or any animal appears in your dreams as frightening or monstrous, consider what challenging aspect of life you may have been avoiding lately.
+If Owl or any animal appears in your dreams as frightening or monstrous, consider what challenging aspect of life you may have been avoiding lately.
 It is impossible to live life separate from the spiritual forces beyond our comprehension.
-We must commune with the spirit realm as we must breath oxygen.
+We must commune with the spirit realm as we must breathe oxygen.
 Though Western culture has tried to prove otherwise, we must find some way to relate, one way or another on a daily basis with the aspects of life which can never be understood.
 Seeking to understand that which can never be understood is not the same as relating to it.
 Analyzing the Great Mystery is not the same as communing with it.
 Communing involves a surrender to the powers beyond us.
 Either through dance, music, story, art, ceremony, or science, we must let the demons of our fears in so that we can connect with the God beyond them.
 If we try to hide from the rather inconvenient voice of tears, rage, and pain that swell up from within us, those very voices will swoop down, Godlike, and consume us, forcing inevitable communion.
 Seemingly ‘unfounded attacks’ of emotions are, in truth, an opportunity to evolve out of our limited understanding of self that keeps us afraid.
 Owl’s consume their prey whole, bones, fur and all.
 She then generates a pellet of indigestible material which is coughed up and released.
 Her medicine shows that when we trust the natural process of adventure and accept a challenge directly, the inessential will fall away and need not be fretted over.

-The owl totem is a very good energy to call upon when dealing with issues of sleep and restlessness at night.
+The Owl Spirit Animal Totem is a very good energy to call upon when dealing with issues of sleep and restlessness at night.
 If her medicine appears in your card readings she may be asking you to look at the quality of your sleep.
-“Night Owl Syndrom” is a sleepless condition that involves an under exposure to light during the day and an over exposure to light after dark.
-In our modern era it is easy to spend all day inside with less than daylight causing a lack of vitamine D. An over-exposure to light in the evening, (reading with bright lights, computer monitors, and TV) can confuse our natural circadian rhythms and cause a neurological challenge for the brain when we attempt to fall asleep.
+“Night Owl Syndrom” is a sleepless condition that involves an under exposure to light during the day and an over-exposure to light after dark.
+In our modern era it is easy to spend all day inside with less than daylight causing a lack of vitamin D. An over-exposure to light in the evening, (reading with bright lights, computer monitors, and TV) can confuse our natural circadian rhythms and cause a neurological challenge for the brain when we attempt to fall asleep.
 If you ever experience flashes of light as you fade off into sleep, you may have taxed your optical nerves with too much light during the evening.
-It is advised to turn off lights when the hours of night inch towards 9pm.
+It is advised to turn off lights when the hours of night inch towards 9 pm.
 If that is not possible, it is also often suggested that you consider wearing sunglasses as you read or watch tv in the evening.
 Harsh lights at night will keep you up.
-For a solid restful nights sleep, stop working and allow night time to happen.
+For a solid restful night’s sleep, stop working and allow nighttime to happen.
 It can be a very interesting challenge to see if you can stop placing your mental attention on things, even the smallest of news articles and just lie in bed and do nothing.
 Some people consider reading at night a way to relax.
 But if you are trying to go to sleep, anything requiring your mental attention will continue to stimulate your brain and keep you up.
-In ancient times it was not physically possible to continue working once the sun set.
+In ancient times it was not physically possible to continue working once the sunset.
 Now we must place daily attention on managing our energy so that we do not separate ourselves from the natural rhythms of the planet.
 We do not live on top of the planet as a separate energy.
 We are of the planet, we are the planet.